Aellawah/Used-Cars-Market-Price-Estimator/README.md

 # Model Building:

 - I selected specific features to use in training the model.
-- I converted the categorical features into binary format using Labdel encoder as it turned out to generate the best results.
+- I converted the categorical features into binary format using Labdel encoder as it generated the best results.
 - I used a Logisitic Regression Model, Decision Tree Regressor Model & Random Forest Regressor Model
 - My best results was generated from Random Forest Regressor Model with (MAE - 14k)